GOVERNANCE AND PLANNING

 BEc, FCPA, FTIA, Dip Fin Serv, GAICD

-A Director of the Company since 2017, Sophie is Head of Institutional & Business Ventures at x15 Ventures, and leads the Commonwealth Bank Australia’s Centres of Excellence in blockchain and AI.
-She is responsible for building new digital ventures through the design, development and scaling of solutions to drive commercial outcomes, as well as the development of strategy, partnerships and business models to realise these opportunities.
-She has extensive experience in advisory and structured finance through a number of roles in investment banking in Europe and Australia, as well as founding her own startup company.
-Sophie is an Old Girl of the School.
+A Director of the Company since 2017, Sophie is Head of Blockchain and Digital Assets at Commonwealth Bank of Australia.
+She is responsible for leading new blockchain and digital asset related initiatives.
+The role includes the design, development and scaling of digital products, as well as the development of strategy, partnerships and business models to realise these opportunities.
+She has extensive experience in advisory and structured finance through a number of roles in investment banking in Europe and Australia, as well as experience founding her own start-up.
+Sophie has been a Council appointed Director to Ascham Foundation Ltd since 2019.
+Sophie is an Old Girl of the School and has three daughters at Ascham.

 B Arch (Hons), ARAIA

-A Director of the Company since 2007 and Chair of the The Property Task Force Committee.
+A Director of the Company since 2007 and Chair of the Property & Building Taskforce.
 Angela Kent is an Associate of the Australian Institute of Architects and has been a director of Kenstrom Design Pty Ltd for over 30 years.
-She was a Director of Ascham Foundation Limited from 2003 to 2013.
+She was a Director of Ascham Foundation Ltd from 2003 to 2013.
 She is an Old Girl of the School and both her daughters attended the School.

 BA/LLB (Hons) Grad Dip App Fin